andygodish/bigbang-infrastructure/terraform/README.md

 terragrunt run-all apply
 ```

-Using local terraform state storage.
+This repo is using local terraform state storage.
 S3 configurations are commented out in /terraform/infrastructure/terragrunt.hcl

 ## RKE2-Server not Initially Starting - Fix